State of Vietnam: Vietnam after the World War II

-French Union (1949–54)
+Associated State (1949–1954)

 On May 20, 1949, the French National Assembly approved the reunification of Cochinchina with the rest of Vietnam.
-The decision took effect on June 4 and the State of Vietnam was officially proclaimed on July 2.
-From 1949 to 1954, after reunification with Cochinchina, the State of Vietnam had partial autonomy from France as an associated state within the French Union.
+The decision took effect on June 14 and the State of Vietnam (SVN) was officially proclaimed on July 2.
+From 1949 to 1954, the State of Vietnam had partial autonomy from France as an associated state within the French Union.